 Tips on how to find the right tradie

 When it comes to paving or retaining walls, you’ll need to consider whether you’ll hire a professional contractor or DIY.
 You can hire a licensed contractor and they can do the job for you, guaranteeing quality of work.
 At Australian Paving Centre, we know the best paving and landscaping contractors.
 All of our preferred tradies are licenced, insured, qualified and produce excellent work quality, providing maximum value for your money.
+Our preferred tradies operate independently of APC.
+We do our best to match a local tradie to your project, however you must conduct your own due diligence on these businesses.
+Please ensure they are currently licensed and insured for the work they are undertaking.
 You can request a quote online and we’ll put you in touch with the right tradie for your project.

 Find someone local.
 Local tradies should respond to quotes quickly because they are concentrating on work in their local area.
 If they are local, they are generally on-site more often and readily available to attend to the project for any rectification work or additional small jobs.
 If you don’t use a local tradie in the first instance, it is most difficult to get the same tradie back to do a small fiddly job.